NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 1.3 System Tests

 System Tests help verify your final application meets end-user needs in a finalized form.
-There's a couple recommendations we have on performing system tests.
+There are a couple of recommendations we have for performing system tests.

 ##### Integration Tests

 In this section, we suggest you outline the process for integration testing, including the tools and frameworks used (e.g., Cypress, Postman).
 Specify where integration tests are located within the project repository and the trigger for these tests (e.g., merge requests, scheduled nightly builds).
-Integration testing ensures that combined parts of your application function together as expected as well as interaction with your users (other programs or people).
+Integration testing ensures that combined parts of your application function together as expected, as well as interact with your users (other programs or people).

 Include specifics about your testing setup in this template section as follows: